 What is a Will?

-A Will is a document that is written and signed that explains or says what a Will-maker wants done with his or her property upon death.
+A Will is a document that is written and signed that explains or says what a Will-maker wants to be done with his or her property upon death.
 Wills deal with real estate, money, investments and personal and household belongings.

 Wills perform a fundamental role.
 Will-writing is estate planning and a good Wills attorney, through the help of an accountant, may be able to save the Will-maker thousands of dollars in probate fees and taxes.
 Affairs will be put in order and assets will be distributed according to the Will-maker’s intention.